Using Maps with Xamarin.Android

 - Using a variety of techniques to add graphical overlays.

-This article covered a wide range of mapping features.
-First, it showed how to leverage Android's built-in maps application and how to display a panoramic street view of a location.
-Then it discussed how to use the Maps API to incorporate mapping features directly within an application, covering both how to control the position and display of a map, as well as how to add graphical overlays.
+The topics in this section cover a wide range of mapping features.
+First, they explain how to leverage Android's built-in maps application and how to display a panoramic street view of a location.
+Then they discuss how to use the Maps API to incorporate mapping features directly within an application, covering both how to control the position and display of a map, as well as how to add graphical overlays.